or woman power has been given great important in Indian culture.

 Sita and never looked at another woman, it soon became evident to him

-that some people in Ayodhya could still not accept the fact that Sita
+in Ayodhya could still not accept the fact that Sita

 had been held in Ravana's abode for so long.
 As a ruler, therefore,